 Like many of today’s living animal phyla, Arthropoda first appeared during the Cambrian explosion, a time of rapid evolutionary change 525-535 million years ago.

-This is kinda cool because we can relate massive environmental changes (over a few million years) to the explosion of new life on Earth.
+This is a fascinating period to learn about because we can relate massive environmental changes (over millions of years) to the explosion of new lifeforms on Earth.
 It’s a wild demonstration of evolution by natural selection.
 So what caused the Cambrian explosion?

 - Environmental factors point to increased oxygen levels and receding glaciers.
 An essential fuel for metabolism, more oxygen meant animals could grow larger and pursue more energy-intensive lifestyles, such as hunting.
 A fall in glaciation also meant more light could penetrate the oceans, and as you well know, sunlight was essential for the aquatic plants to thrive and become food.